kaso-gg/KasoGG/index.md

 ## Session Overview and Top Results
 **Click here for [FULL TABLE](https://www.kaso.gg/fullresults) and full [KILL FEED](https://www.kaso.gg/killfeed)**<br>

-We had 3 matches with 47 unique people and the biggest lobby had 47 playing.
-There were 46 people who played every match.
+We had 4 matches with 47 unique people and the biggest lobby had 47 playing.
+There were 45 people who played every match.
 The highest XP level was 'fanzypantzy' at 108.
 The lowest XP was 'Brackets132' at 6, welcome to our lobby you GOAT!
-About 67.3% of us used girl skins.
-Guess what, we eliminated nine NPCs, they will be back next game though.
+About 68.7% of us used girl skins.
+Guess what, we eliminated thirteen NPCs, they will be back next game though.
 Thank you everyone for NOT playing on Anonymous mode.
 Four people have donkey laugh in their locker emotes, HEE HAW!

-* Most common skins: Adira(4), Erisa(3), Glitch(3)<br>
+* Most common skins: Aura(4), Adira(4), Erisa(3)<br>
-* Most common pickaxes: Pickaxe_CrowbarSleek(4), DesignatedHitters(2), DiveKnives(2)<br>
+* Most common pickaxes: Pickaxe_CrowbarSleek(5), DesignatedHitters(2), DiveKnives(2)<br>
-* Most common emotes: CrowningAchievement(22), LunarParty(8), BearHug(7)<br>
+* Most common emotes: CrowningAchievement(22), LunarParty(9), BearHug(8)<br>

 Bot identified 5 error occurances affecting 4 player(s) with a net error balance of 0.00.
 Only ~0.00 total tournament points are at question due to kill feed data discrepancies.
 Affected players are: Triarch Nox, OldSniper69, RealQueen420, Schmeee76.
 Let me know if you feel like it's important to fix this, but I'll have to get your .replay file or watch your stream to confirm.